brunopostle/ifcmerge/docs/whitepaper.rst

 .. figure:: 20220821_105705.jpg
    :scale: 100 %
-   :alt: A merged model with chnages from both branches represented
+   :alt: A merged model with changes from both branches represented

    With a three-way merge, using the comon base of the two forked designs as a reference, we can combine the forks.
    All window and wall changes are preserved and the finials are moved with the roof storey.